qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

-The ``Grid`` element arranges its children in a grid, by setting the ``rows`` and ``columns`` properties, the number or rows or columns can be constrained.
+The ``Grid`` element arranges its children in a grid, by setting the ``rows`` and ``columns`` properties, the number of rows or columns can be constrained.
 By not setting either of them, the other is calculated from the number of child items.
 For instance, setting rows to 3 and adding 6 child items will result in 2 columns.
 The properties ``flow`` and ``layoutDirection`` are used to control the order in which the items are added to the grid, while ``spacing`` controls the amount of space separating the child items.

 .. figure:: assets/grid.png